Kalaivani Rajaratnam: Involvement with the LTTE

 Following an ankle injury, Kalaivani became a member of the Black Tigers (suicide bombers).
 Her nickname in the squad was "Captain Akino," and she often served as a flag bearer during LTTE marches.
 Kalaivani's involvement with the LTTE would later culminate in her role in the assassination of Indian prime minister Rajiv Gandhi.

 Assassination of Rajiv Gandhi

-On 21 May 1991, Kalaivani Rajaratnam carried out the assassination of Indian prime minister Rajiv Gandhi.
-She was the suicide bomber who killed Gandhi at his rally in Sriperumbudur.
+On 21 May 1991, Rajaratnam assassinated Rajiv Gandhi at his rally in Sriperumbudur.
 The assassination was part of the LTTE's campaign against Indian involvement in Sri Lanka's civil conflict.